Leonard & Beryl Buck Foundation / Buck Family Fund

 Overview

 The Leonard and Beryl Buck Foundation was established in 1979 following Beryl Buck's bequest to create a charitable trust exclusively benefiting Marin County, California.
 After legal proceedings in 1986, the Marin Community Foundation (MCF) was designated as the Successor Distribution Trustee.
-The Buck Trust has distributed over $1 billion in grants to nonprofit organizations and public schools in Marin County throughout its history.
-The Trust is managed through a court-ordered formula that typically generates $25-30 million in annual distributions.
+The Buck Trust has distributed over $1 billion in grants to nonprofit organisations and public schools in Marin County throughout its history.
+The Trust is managed through a court-ordered formula that typically generates annual distributions.
 In 2024, Dr. Thomas Peters announced his retirement after more than 22 years as MCF's president and CEO, during which he established MCF as one of the country's top foundations in assets and grants.

 Funding Priorities

-Grant Programs
+Grant Programmes

-- Distributed through Marin Community Foundation
+Buck Family Fund Grants: Distributed through Marin Community Foundation

-- $10 million annually to 80 organizations
+- $10 million annually to 80 organisations

 - Multiyear, general operating support grants